engtuncay/engtuncay.github.io/web-javascript/js-notes-2-7-json.md

 }
 ```

 The above JSON example is not much different from a normal object.
 Then, what is the difference ?
-The difference is the key of a JSON object should be with double quotes or it should be a string.
+The difference is the `key of a JSON object` should be with double quotes or it should be a string.
 JavaScript Object and JSON are very similar that we can change JSON to Object and Object to JSON.

 Let us see the above example in more detail, it starts with a curly bracket.
 Inside the curly bracket, there is "users" key which has a value array.
 Inside the array we have different objects and each objects has keys, each keys has to have double quotes.
-For instance, we use "firstNaMe" instead of just firstName, however in object we use keys without double quotes.
+For instance, we use "firstName" instead of just firstName, however in object we use keys without double quotes.
 This is the major difference between an object and a JSON.
 Let's see more examples about JSON.

 **Example:**